Gopher tortoise: Burrowing

 Gopher tortoises, like other tortoises of the genus Gopherus, are known for their digging ability.
-Gopher tortoises spend most of their time in long burrows (up to 80% of their time).
+They spend most of their time (up to 80%) in long burrows.
 On average, these burrows are 15 ft long and 6.5 ft deep, but can extend up to 48 ft in length and 9.8 ft deep.
 The length and depth of the burrow vary with the depth of sand and depth of the water table.
-In these burrows, the tortoises are protected from summer heat, winter cold, fire, and predators, and a variety of activities happen within the burrow and its apron such as courting and basking in the sun.
+In these burrows, the tortoises are protected from summer heat, winter cold, fire, and predators, and a variety of activities happen within the burrow and its apron, such as courting and basking in the sun.
 The burrows are especially common in longleaf pine savannas, where the tortoises are the primary grazers, playing an essential role in their ecosystem.
 Except during breeding season, gopher tortoises are solitary animals, inhabiting a small home range.
-Within their range they dig several burrows.
+Within their range, they dig several burrows.
 On average, each gopher tortoise needs about 4 acre to live.
-In addition to providing a shelter for themselves, gopher tortoise burrows are utilized by 60 vertebrate species and 300 invertebrate species, including many rare species (i.e. Eastern Indigo snake, Gopher Frog, and Florida Mouse).
+In addition to providing a shelter for themselves, gopher tortoise burrows are used by 60 vertebrate species and 300 invertebrate species, including many rare species (i.e. eastern indigo snake, gopher frog, and Florida mouse).
 The term that describes these species, as well as others that use the burrows, is "commensals".
+Because of the importance of their burrows, gopher tortoises are known as keystone species; without them, the biodiversity of their respective ecosystems will deteriorate.

 Movement

-The gopher tortoise does not usually occupy very large home ranges, they are normally less than 2 hectares in size.
-The species is also known to move short distances when foraging and seem to stay within 100 meters or less.
-However, when on the hunt for a new foraging site, gopher tortoises may travel up to 2 miles.
-The activity levels of gopher tortoises varies depending on temperature, with activity increasing alongside the spring and summer's warmer months.
+The species is known to move short distances when foraging and seems to stay within 100 m or less, but when on the hunt for a new foraging site, gopher tortoises may travel up to 2 miles.
+Their activity levels vary depending on temperature, with activity increasing alongside the spring and summer's warmer months.